2020 Amelia Earhart Vision

 a ZONTA member who did know her sister, Amelia in her later life years as 'Irene,' although she never openly acknowledged

-her awareness of it.
-She was also known to admonish anyone who suggested her ZONTA friend, Mrs. Irene Craigmile Bolam was
+her awareness of past as 'Amelia.'
+She was also known to admonish anyone who suggested her ZONTA friend, Mrs. Irene Craigmile